topology-tool-kit/ttk-data/docs/distributedPersistenceDiagram.md

 Please note both ParaView and TTK need to be compiled with MPI (using the CMake flags `PARAVIEW_USE_MPI=ON` and `TTK_ENABLE_MPI=ON` for ParaView and TTK respectively).
 TTK also requires to be compiled with OpenMP (using the CMake flag `TTK_ENABLE_OPENMP=ON`).
 For processing large-scale datasets (typically beyond $1024^3$), we recommend to build TTK with 64 bit identifiers (by setting the CMake flag `TTK_ENABLE_64BIT_IDS=ON`).

+The execution requires to set a thread support level of `MPI_THREAD_MULTIPLE` at runtime.
+For the library OpenMPI, this means setting the environment variable `OMPI_MPI_THREAD_LEVEL` to 3 (as shown in the examples below).

 ## Pipeline description

 The produced visualization captures the persistence diagrams of each dimension ($D_0$, $D_1$ and $D_2$, from left to right in the image).